Mahdi-Abbariki/IranProvinces/ReadMe.md

 # Iran Provinces

-This package provides iran provinces and cities tables It can be configured to :
+This package provides iran provinces and cities tables, and It can be configured to :

 - make cities table or not
 - add lat,long to cities table or not